 Like “Try it better” or “Best is more”.
 Mottos like these can explain who you are and how you operate your commercial cleaning service business.
 Your goal is to hire someone who could live out your company’s values.

-These following 3 steps is what we implemented in our cleaning service.
+These following 3 steps is what we implemented in our cleaning service business.

 They’ve helped us to hire the right staff.
-And we’ve had staff as long as 6 years, 11 years, and one team member who is still with us for 17 years now!
+And we’ve had staff as long as 6 years, 11 years, and one team member for as long as 20 years!